mlubinsky-arm/HelloMQTT2Way/README.md

 <https://os.mbed.com/docs/v5.8/reference/configuration.html>

-The impact of commiting  config.h in this repo is: it is conflicting with original file and the folowing command generates the error because it cannot download mbed-os into folder with config.h:
+The impact of commiting  config.h in this repo is: it is conflicting with original Mbed OS file and the folowing command generates the error because it cannot download Mbed OS into folder with custom config.h:

     mbed deploy
  [mbed] ERROR: Library reference "mbed-os.lib" points to a folder "/Users/miclub01/CLONE/HelloMQTT2Way/mbed-os", which is not a valid repository.